 Something made me pause.
 Was that the front lock-set being opened, the door flinging open, were those real voices?

 They found me.
-Jo and Prescilla.
+Jo and Priscilla.
 They found me, and they did not let go of me.
-One took the baby, the other took the phone directory.
+One took the baby, and the other took the phone directory.

 And every chance I get, I tell them, “Thank you.”